The latest Global Peace Index has just named the most dangerous countries in the world.

 It uses 24 indicators to measure three dimensions of peace: the absence of violence, the existence of a functioning government, and the prevalence of militarization.

-The indicators fall into four categories: societal safety and security, militarization, international conflict, and domestic and human rights.
+The indicators fall into four broad categories: societal safety and security, militarization, international conflict, and domestic and human rights.

-Here’s a list of key factors assessed in the Global Peace Index:
+Here’s a list of key factors assessed in the 2023 Global Peace Index:

 - Number of violent deaths